 Above all, please see your doctor right away.
 Prompt treatment is often the key to proper healing.
 Be sure to come prepared with information that will help your doctor diagnose and treat you.
 Information you will need includes: a description of the crash, any symptoms, even if they seem unrelated, past medical history, a list of all medications you are taking and any special concerns that you want the doctor to address.
 We urge you to never exaggerate your injuries.
 Not only is this dangerous to your health, it may end up hurting any personal injury lawsuit you may file.

-If you have been injured in a car crash in Keller or anywhere in Texas, please seek medical treatment.
+If you have been injured in a car accident in Keller or anywhere in Texas, please seek medical treatment.
 Once you have been taken care of medically, please contact an attorney for your free consultation.
 You have been through enough, allow the Hart Law Firm to lighten your load.